iamnicoloscalzo/school/SocketUdpTcp/README.md

 # SOCKET TCP-UDP in c/c++

-Simple socket tcp and socket udp implementation in c/c++
+Simple socket tcp and socket udp implementation in c/c++ using helpfull classes  SocketTCP - SocketUDP created by me
 ```
 note*
 may some clients/servers won't work cause of changes in class socketUDP or in class SocketTcp